The Pros and Cons of Debt Consolidation

 - Make your debt easier to manage: Taking control of your situation and proactively making a plan to fix it gives you some peace of mind, not to mention reduces the stress of managing multiple payments with different due dates.

-- Cut your interest charges: The average individual has 3.8 credit cards—and interest rates.
+- Cut your interest charges: The average individual has 3.84 credit cards—with typically high interest rates.
 Not to mention car payments, medical bills, mortgages, and student loans.
 By settling high-interest debts with a lower-interest loan, you can reduce the money you burn in interest.

 - Reduce your credit utilization score to improve your credit score: Your credit utilization score, or the ratio of your debt to your credit limit, may impact your credit score.
 By paying off multiple debts through consolidation, you will improve your credit utilization score by using less of your available credit, and therefore possibly your credit score, more quickly.